operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 }
 ```

-The `InitializeClusterResources` function uses the `CreateWithFinalizer` function to creates the resources provided
+The `InitializeClusterResources` function uses the `CreateWithCleanup` function to creates the resources provided
-in your namespaced manifest. `CreateWithFinalizer` use the controller-runtime's client to create resources and then
+in your namespaced manifest. `CreateWithCleanup` use the controller-runtime's client to create resources and then
-creates a finalizer that is called by `ctx.Cleanup` which deletes the resource and then waits for the resource to be
+creates a cleanup function that is called by `ctx.Cleanup` which deletes the resource and then waits for the resource to be
 fully deleted before returning.
 This is configurable with `CleanupOptions`.
 If the `CleanupOptions` argument is set
-to `nil`, the finalizer simply calls the delete function and returns without waiting.
+to `nil`, the cleanup function simply calls the delete function and returns without waiting.

 If you want to make sure the operator's deployment is fully ready before moving onto the next part of the
 test, the `WaitForDeployment` function from [e2eutil][e2eutil-link] (in the sdk under `pkg/test/e2eutil`) can be used: